15 Hidden Gems in Egypt You Must Visit in 2026

 11- Bani Hassan Tombs

-Beni Hassan tombs lie on cliffs above the Nile.
-The tombs feature colorful scenes of ancient daily life.
-Wrestling scenes appear on one tomb, while farming activities appear on another.
-The views from the cliffs are impressive, too.
-You travel along the path over the river.
+Beni Hassan tombs are located on cliffs above the Nile.
+Colorful scenes of ancient daily life, as well as farming and wrestling activities, can be found on different tombs, but the views from the clifftop are quite impressive.
+You travel along the path over the river to get to the site.
 The site remains quiet and uncrowded; you enjoy rich history, but without a rush.

 12- Blue Hole in Dahab

 The Blue Hole is a world-famous dive site.
-Yet, somehow, it still manages to feel like some sort of hidden treasure.
-The water displays deep tones of blue; coral walls attract masses of marine life.
+Yet, somehow, it still feels like some sort of hidden treasure.
+The water is deep blue; with coral walls that draws in masses of marine life.
 Tunnels and arches are explored by divers, while snorkelers are entertained by bright fish near the surface.
 Dahab has retained a laid-back atmosphere.
 Cafes line the shoreline.
 The town is friendly and unhurried.

 13- Ras Mohamed National Park